BIG IDEA SUNDAY

 5:00 - 6:30 Welcoming Reception

-Your first opportunity to build friendships for this conference and beyond.
+Your first opportunity to build friendships for this Retreat and beyond.
 Mingle with the faculty, our sponsors, and your peers from across the six New England states.